-Evaluating Better Together joins a growing assembly of national graduate student-led evaluation conferences, including: the Edward F. Kelly Evaluation Conference (held in Canada and upstate New York from 1990-2014), the Emergent Voices in Evaluation Conference (held in Greensboro, North Carolina, from 2017-present), and the DC Consortium Student Conference on Evaluation and Policy (SCEP, held in the District of Columbia from 2017-present).
+Evaluating Better Together is part of a growing assembly of national graduate student-led evaluation conferences, including: the Edward F. Kelly Evaluation Conference (held in Canada and upstate New York from 1990-2014), the Emergent Voices in Evaluation Conference (held in Greensboro, North Carolina, from 2017-present), and the DC Consortium Student Conference on Evaluation and Policy (SCEP, held in the District of Columbia from 2017-present).

 WE WELCOME YOUR SUBMISSIONS!

 Please see the right-hand menu for links to the Call for Proposals and other relevant resources.
-Proposals will be reviewed, and presenters will be notified in late August.
-Conference sessions will take place on Thursday, September 27 and Friday, September 28.
-Registration options will be available for both days or Friday-only.
+Proposals will be reviewed, and presenters will be notified August-January.
+Conference sessions will take place Friday, February 7.

 - Robyn Thomas Pitts, Assistant Professor of Evaluation and Mixed Methods Research at the University of Denver